 I remembered the lessons he taught regarding using what you have at hand in order to survive [the trek] back into civilisation, and to this end, I have been using and teaching the techniques he taught us regarding the closure of wounds using duct tape.

-Surprised?
+Astonished?
 I was.
-But I shouldn’t have been.
-Duct tape has a lot going for it.
-It boasts a tenacious, waterproof adhesive.
-And it conforms well to uneven surfaces, while still retaining a measure of elasticity.
-In short, it’s ideally suited to closing gaping wounds on active limbs.
+In any case, I shouldn’t have been.
+Duct tape has a lot of beneficial qualities.
+It has an industrious, waterproof adhesive.
+What’s more, it adjusts well to uneven surfaces, while holding a measure of flexibility.
+To put it plainly, it’s phenomenal at shutting expanding wounds on appendages.

-Of course, you wouldn’t want to apply it directly over a gash.
-The adhesive would likely irritate the raw flesh, and removing the sticky tape later would almost certainly reopen the wound.
-But Chris let me in on the secret of using duct tape as a wound closure — safely.
-And now I’m passing the word along.
+Obviously, you wouldn’t have any desire to apply it on an opened wound.
+The adhesive would likely bother the tissue, and removing the sticky tape later would in all likelihood injure the area.
+Be that as it may, Chris let me in on the mystery of utilizing duct tape as an injury closer — securely.
+And so, now I’m passing the word along.
 So here goes:

 How to Use Duct Tape to Close a Wound

-I’m assuming you have the following items in your repair kit:
+I’m assuming you have the following items in your survival kit:

 - Duct tape